minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 Also there are "/system" and "/user" directories under the "/lib/systemd/" and "/etc/systemd".
 The services under the "/system" directory are system services.
 They starts when the system booted, and follow the order that systemd pre-defined.
-For example, libvirtd-related services include multi-user.target in their service files (I will explain it in later).
+For example, libvirtd-related services include multi-user.target in their service files (I will explain more details about it in later section).
 It starts when the Linux enters in multi-user.target; it is usually considered as CLI based with tty.
 On the other hand, gnome-related services include graphical.target in their service files.
 It starts when the GUI is provided by the Linux.
-Thus, gnome-related services never start before the libvirtd-related services.
+Thus, gnome-related services never start before the libvirtd-related services since services belong to graphical.target start after the services belong to multi-user.target start (multi-user.target -> graphical.target).
-The services having graphical.target.

-## .service Files
+## ".service" Files

 <!-- Details about service.file-->